VidyaSource/website/src/_content/blog/why-coding-interviews-are-the-worst.md

 Be careful though not to interpret the absence of questions as apathy or really anything negative.
 This is their time, and if they don't need it, you shouldn't let that influence your decision one way or another.

 > As an aside, prefer diverse panels of interviewers.
 Also pay attention to the demeanor of candidates.
-Any toxic behavior like arrogance or something particularly awful like refusing to acknowledge female interviewers should make your decision easy.
+Any toxic behavior like arrogance, abruptness, or something particularly awful like refusing to acknowledge female interviewers should make your decision easy.

 ## But OK, if you must do coding interviews...